Is Your Investment Worth It? Calculate ROI to Find Out

 Rate Of Return And Nominal Rate Of Return

-The simple rate of return is the nominal RoR as it does not account for the inflation effect over a time period.
+The simple rate of return is the nominal RoR, as it does not account for the inflation effect over a time period.
 Inflation lowers the purchasing power of money.
-Therefore, an amount that holds a certain value today will not have the same value ten years later.
+Therefore, an amount that holds a specific value today will not have the same value ten years later.

 Discounting is one of the ways to account for money’s time value.
 Once that effect of inflation is taken into consideration, we may call it the real RoR.